fengxing1121/TwinCAT-HMI-Samples/README.md

 - GetHistorizedToComboBox.js : Framework Function to collect historized symbols to a combobox
 - RemoveFromTrendChart.js : Framework Function to remove symbol from trendline
 - TcHmiExampleCollection.Trendline.js : Templates, holders and internal use scripts for trendline functionality
+- RequestHistorizedDataOfSymbol.js : Framework function to request data from Historizer Extension

+### Plotter
+- Plotter.content : How to use third party library for plotting data in HMI (Plotly)
+- TcHmiExampleCollection.Plotter.js : Functions to use with plotter

+### External 3D Library
+- Example_External3dLib.content : How to include Three.js and WebGL

+### PLC Array Management
+- Example_PlcArrayManagement.content : How to get it on with PLC arrays and usercontrols

 ### Scripts
 General collection of useful stuff